Beast Boy

-Garfield Mark Logan, better known as Beast Boy, is a superhero appearing in American comic books published by DC Comics.
+Beast Boy (Garfield Mark "Gar" Logan) is a superhero appearing in American comic books published by DC Comics.
 He has also gone under the alias Changeling.
-Created by writer Arnold Drake and artist Bob Brown, he is a shapeshifter who possesses the ability to metamorph into any animal he chooses.
-The character first appeared in The Doom Patrol #99 (November 1965) and is usually depicted as a member of the Doom Patrol and the Teen Titans.
+Created by writer Arnold Drake and artist Bob Brown, he is a shapeshifter who possesses the ability to transform into any animal he chooses.
+The character first appeared in Doom Patrol #99 (November 1965) and is usually depicted as a member of the Doom Patrol and the Teen Titans.

-Beast Boy has appeared in numerous cartoon television shows and films, including as one of the Teen Titans in Cartoon Network's eponymous series, voiced by Greg Cipes.
-Gar Logan makes his live adaptation debut in the DC Universe and HBO Max series Titans, played by Ryan Potter.
+Beast Boy has appeared in numerous cartoon television shows, TV, and films, including as one of the Teen Titans in Cartoon Network's eponymous series, voiced by Greg Cipes, who also provides the character's voice in Teen Titans Go!, Young Justice, and Beast Boy: Lone Wolf.
+Gar Logan made his live adaptation debut in the DC Universe and HBO Max series Titans, played by Ryan Potter.

 Publication history

-The first DC Comics shapeshifter named Beast Boy, unrelated to Garfield Logan, first appeared in the Legion of Super-Heroes feature in Adventure Comics #324 (September 1964).
+The first DC Comics shapeshifter named Beast Boy, unrelated to Garfield Logan, first appeared in the Legion of Super-Heroes feature in Adventure Comics #324 (September 1964) as part of a team called the Legion of Super-Outlaws, which was made up of characters suggested by fans and designed by John Forte.
+Thomas Reimondo was credited for the suggestion of this Beast Boy.
 He was one of the young super-heroes of the planet Lallor, who turned villain and was killed off in #339 (December 1965), just after Garfield Logan's first appearance in the November 1965 issue of Doom Patrol.
 This Beast Boy was allowed a last-minute reformation and heroic death.

 Created by writer Arnold Drake and artist Bob Brown, the Garfield Logan with whom readers would become more familiar made his first appearance in Doom Patrol #99 (November 1965).

-Beast Boy started out as an impolite teen who spoke his mind and wouldn't do what he was told.
-Drake explained that "we wanted to have a character who could assume many different animal forms, and also wanted a kid in the strip, someone the kids could relate to.
-They were starting to talk back to their elders.
-They were starting to make their elders earn their respect.
-So Beast Boy was an attempt to picture what I thought was happening among some of the young people."
+Drake spoke on the genesis of the character, stating: